Nyumbanitu

-Nyumbanitu is a forest near the village of Mlevela, Mdandu ward in Wanging'ombe district of Tanzania's Njombe Region.
-It is at a distance of 15 km from Njombe Town.
+Nyumbanitu is a forest near the village of Mlevela, [Mdandu] ward in Wanging'ombe District of Tanzania's Njombe Region.
+It is at a distance of 15 km from Njombe.

 It is notable as one of only three habitats for the rare Udzungwa forest partridge (Xenoperdix udzungwensis) and important site for the mythology for the local Bena people.

-The caves inside the forest served as a hiding places during wars between the local Bena and their Hehe neighbours during the 19th century and also during the Maji-Maji uprising against German rule in 1905–1906.
+The caves inside the forest served as a hiding places during wars between the local Bena and their Hehe neighbours during the 19th century and also during the Maji Maji Rebellion in 1905–1906.

-Until now it is used for worship and sacrifice by traditionalists.
+It has been used for worship and sacrifice by traditionalists.

-A number of legends is connected to the forest.
+A number of legends are connected to the forest.